 But recovery from a major disaster is not a short journey.
 Many in our community are still not 'OK' yet.
 Traumatic events, the damage and loss they casue, and the feelings they arouse, have an on-going impact on our lives.
 'Closure' is often not easty to find, particularly if issues – like insurance claims, access to grants, or simply being heard – remain unresolved.
 'Recovery' is possible – and there is potential for communities not just to 'return to normal' but to create a 'new normal' that is even better than the old.
 But it takes time.
 And it needs support and nurture.

-The Manning Valley Project, with the support of the Uniting Church's Disaster Recovery Fund, has commissioned Rev. Claire to offer on-going chaplaincy in the Manning and Camden Haven regions, four days per week (Tuesday to Friday).
+The Manning Valley Project, with the support of the Uniting Church's Disaster Recovery Fund, has commissioned Rev. Claire to offer on-going chaplaincy in the Manning region, four days per week (Tuesday to Friday).

 Pastoral support and care